Accident Lawyer

 What Is a Sideswipe Bicycle Accident?

 Sideswipe accidents occur when the side of a motor vehicle collides with the side of a bicycle, typically when traveling in the same direction.
+A personal injury attorney can help evaluate such incidents, especially when determining liability and pursuing compensation.
 This sideswipe results in disastrous accidents that can cause severe injuries and death.

-Why Sideswipe Accidents Are Particularly Dangerous for Cyclists
+Why Sideswipe Bicycle Accidents Are Dangerous for Cyclists

 A sideswipe collision is dangerous for cyclists due to their exposure.
 Limited visibility makes them harder for drivers to see.
 The impact can cause severe injuries or loss of control.
 A cyclist may be thrown into traffic or obstacles, increasing the risk of serious harm.